ZedObaia/sakalli/README.md

 ## Usage

-## First of all let's run the server
+## First of all let's run the server (you need to have go installed, no docker yet)

 ### Build and run
 1. Build